 Because orbit continuity (particularly in the radial direction) is critical to avoiding artifacts in the altimeter data, additional efforts were made to minimize the discontinuities during the transition from one orbit fit to the next.
-Where the independent arcs were not interrupted by a maneuver, the arc end points were chosen such that there was 0.5 days overlap.
-This minimizes the discrepancies between the arcs at the transition from one arc to the next since some tracking data is used by both orbit fits.
-Any remaining discontinuity is then eliminated through a blending procedure (Seago, 1997).
+Any discontinuity is eliminated through a blending procedure (Seago, 1997).
 The removal of the discontinuity between arcs is important not just for the altimeter, but also for proper behavior of the interpolator in the vicinity of the arc breaks.
 For ease of use, the blended orbits have been provided on a day-by-day basis.